 GetStorageConfigurations Access Class: READ_MEDIA Message name Description GetStorageConfigurationsRequest This is an empty message.
-GetStorageConfigurationsResponse This message contains a list of existing storage configurations.
-If a device has no storage configuration, then the message shall return an empty list. tt:StorageConfiguration StorageConfigurations[0][unbounded] Fault codes Description No specific fault codes.
+GetStorageConfigurationsResponse a device has no storage configureturn an empty list. existing storage configurations.
+If uration, then the message shall eConfigurations[0][unbounded] Fault codes Description No specific fault codes.